 However, rather than understanding ourselves, we can understand this system as the new great global slavery that is controlled by large corporations.
 Since this information is in the possession of large corporations, it is never the individual who decides, but these big actors themselves who can also exercise systemic mutilation, introduce falsehoods to condition our way of thinking and behaving, and thereby divert our paths.

-Tay: Separately, neural networks, machine learning and AI, in general utilise large, anonymised databases of unpaid raw data in delineating agency.
-Besides fair remuneration to those contributorS , if we’re serious about assigning agency to the AI itself, where do you think that point lies where the AI becomes its own actor?
+Tay: Separately, neural networks, machine learning and AI, in general, utilise large, anonymised databases of unpaid raw data in the delineating agency.
+Besides fair remuneration to those contributors , if we’re serious about assigning agency to the AI itself, where do you think that point lies where the AI becomes its own actor?

-de los Ríos: I just hope that people will be able to mislead this great eye and not get carried away by the comforts provided by large technology platforms.
+de los Ríos: I hope people will be able to mislead this great eye and not get carried away by the comforts of large technology platforms.
 Again, I consider that artificial intelligence will begin to be important when it acquires independence from the human being and artificial lives are generated.
-We may even start questioning our life model, and be able to generate dialogues with these third-person observers.
+We may even start questioning our life model and be able to generate dialogues with these third-person observers.

-One of the texts that has most inspired me, connecting me with digital tools is Roy Ascott’s essay “When the Jaguar lies down with the Lamb” .
-In this, he shares a scheme using plant technologies like ayahuasca or DMT which compares them to hardware and software technologies.
+One of the texts that has most inspired me, connecting me with digital tools, is Roy Ascott’s essay “When the Jaguar lies down with the Lamb”4.
+He shares a scheme using plant technologies like ayahuasca or DMT, which compares them to hardware and software technologies.
 Do you think this makes sense?

 de los Ríos: That is absolutely true, Brandon.
-It is a complicated question that requires some meditation, but placing time at the centre seems very smart to me.
+It is a complicated question requiring some meditation, but placing time at the centre seems very smart.
 As you’ve indicated, the “like economy” and endless scrolls will dominate us.
-Thank you neoliberal technologies!
-It’s funny how interfaces which are the door to interaction are designed to infinitely drain our time.
+Thank you, neoliberal technologies!
+It’s funny how interfaces which are the door to interaction, are designed to infinitely drain our time.
 My work is placed in the broadest state of the temporal layer, that layer that allows a person to displace the dimensions and build spaces that are also temporary, constructivist.
 We coincide there.

 Tay: You’re definitely speaking my language!
-I’m sure, as with most creators and audiences right now, questions about how public art might look like in this “new normal” might be hovering.
+As with most creators and audiences right now, I’m sure that questions about how public art might look in this “new normal” might be hovering.
 Predictions now might be moot, but speculations might be useful.
 My interest is in defining presence and the sense of community that revolves around the commission and display of public artwork.
 What do you think might be useful directions to think towards?

-de los Ríos: It is still difficult for me to think in terms of the “new normal”.
-In my opinion, this concept limits the possibilities of art, creating political borders that delimit our field of action.
-There is a new conceptual battle where tangible reality and public space are becoming extinct, while our cybernetic natures are more present and hybridised.
 So what can be defined as public art today?
-For example, net art is public, but at the same time all webpages are private and many of them are taking our data.
-This is the same that is happening intangible public spaces, where as you say, presence is more obvious.
-Perhaps we have to redefine “the public” as a medium or space that is not what we originally intended, but another kind of experience, a monitored and controlled environment.
-It may be possible to activate our greatest scientific and spiritual aspirations, such as telepresence to make some kind of parallel, hacked reality…
+For example, net art is public, but at the same time, all web pages are private, and many of them are taking our data.
+This is the same that is happening intangible public spaces, whereas you say presence is more obvious.
+Perhaps we must redefine “the public” as a medium or space that is not what we originally intended but another kind of experience, a monitored and controlled environment.
+It may be possible to activate our greatest scientific and spiritual aspirations, such as telepresence to make some parallel, hacked reality…

 Tay: Art-making requires a network of highly specialised labour and technology, especially when it is done on the scale of mediated public art.
 At this moment, many of the institutions that commission work like this are in flux.
 Recently, I’ve been picking up on the concept of interdependence that experimental musicians Holly Herndon and Mat Dryhurst have expounded.
-It posits a model that allows a direct relationship between artists and their collaborators with their audiences that allow for a more horizontal form of economic equity .
-Is there something here that we can apply to large scale media arts?
+It posits a model that allows a direct relationship between artists and their collaborators with their audiences, allowing for a more horizontal form of economic equity .
+Is there something here that we can apply to large-scale media arts?

 de los Ríos: What a good question.
-We are in a moment in which “post-interaction” (a term coined by artist Varvara Guljajeva to refer to works that receive real-time data from many users, such as big data or even geological data influenced by humans in the Anthropocene) has emerged as an effect of cybernetics and an ecological way of understanding the world, but at the same time it has been produced by capitalism.
-At an epistemological level, nothing is independent and we can find relationships that directly influence each of us who are part of the same paradigm.
+We are in a moment in which “post-interaction” (a term coined by artist Varvara Guljajeva to refer to works that receive real-time data from many users, such as big data or even geological data influenced by humans in the Anthropocene) has emerged as an effect of cybernetics and an ecological way of understanding the world.
+Still, at the same time, it has been produced by capitalism.
+At an epistemological level, nothing is independent and we can find relationships that directly influence each of us in the same paradigm.
 Without a doubt, Bertolt Brecht would feel at ease in a world of systemic theatre!

 CLOT Magazine: If you could imagine a collaborative work together, how would you envisage it to be?